AlexLadd/Appdaemon-Spotify-Player/README.md

 ### Appdaemon app that plays Spotify songs on a Spotify connected device from Home Assistant or Appdaemon.

 Easily play music on a Spotify connected device from artists, albums, tracks, and playlists or get recommendations from your favourite music without the need to know the Spotify uri.
 All with a single event!

+This app also includes the functionality to take a snapshot and restore restore playback using an event.
+This can be useful when making a TTS announcement and restoring the music afterwards.

 ## Installation/Configuration Instructions